Written byVain Rowe

 Is it good to clear cookies on a Mac?

 As cookies save your information, including the accounts of the sites that you've subscribed to, website settings and preferences, and your search history, you may have concerns about whether it is good to delete cookies.

 Don't worry too much about that.
 Cookies will be recreated when you visit the sites again.

-Clearing cookies from your browsers on a MacBook Air or MacBook Pro will enhance your information security, reduce online ad reception, optimize Mac performance, and speed up the browser loading.
+Clearing cookies from your browsers on a MacBook Air or MacBook Pro will enhance your information security, remove Search Marquis, reduce online ad reception, optimize Mac performance, and speed up browser loading.

 If you're still afraid of losing all your information on the frequently visited sites from your browsers, you can only delete cookies from the other useless sites.